jspgr33n/Cyberbullying-Detection/README.md

 From the six models, it is evident that the three transformer models vastly outperform the other three other classification models.
 The transformer models reach an accuracy of 99% respectively, with Decision Tree and KNN falling slightly short at 85% and 79% accuracy respectively.
 By far the worst performing model was Logistic Regression, giving both the worst accuracy and F1 scores of all six models.
 In general, the transformer models give the most consistent and accurate results from when tested on the Kaggle dataset.

-> For a more in depth explanation of hyperparameter tuning, ROC curves, and results/conclusions, please take a look at the project final report!
+> For a more in depth explanation of procedures, dataset, and conclusion, please take a look at the project final report!

 ## Project Final Presentation
 Click here to check out our final presentation for the project: